-You’ve probably noticed your baby grows fussier as the evening approache.
-By choosing an AM flight, you’ll also be less at risk for a meltdown and also less likely to put baby to bed past his/her bedtime once you land.
+You’ve probably noticed that your baby grows fussier as the evening approaches.
+By choosing an AM flight, you’ll also be at less risk for a meltdown and also less likely to put baby to bed past his/her bedtime once you land.

 In terms of buying tickets, you aren’t actually required to get a boarding pass for your child under the age of two, and on short domestic flights most parents opt to fly with baby in their lap as an “infant in arms.”

 That said, the Federal Aviation Administration (FAA) encourages parents to secure children in car seats during flight, which requires the purchase of a ticket for baby (unless you get lucky with an empty seat beside you).
-According to the FAA, some airlines offer discounted tickets for babies, so inquire about a discount if this is the route you’d like to go.
+Some airlines offer discounted tickets for babies, so inquire about a discount if this is the route you’d like to go.

 Tips for seating.